rosieluain/mort/README.md

 mort is brand new.
 Although it is has been tested extensively on a complex dataset, we expect that issues will arise as mort is applied to other datasets and systems.
-If you run into any issues or have any suggestions for improvements, please post an issue, and we’ll see what we can do!
+If you run into any issues or have any suggestions for improvements, please post an issue on [GitHub](https://github.com/rosieluain/mort/issues), and we’ll see what we can do!